 Regular attendance at training is important, and searchers train in search techniques, map and compass, radio systems, wilderness first aid, GPS, tracking, survival and more.
 Lost Person Behaviour and Search Management training are also important.

-Not only are searchers important, there are a wide variety of position which need to be staffed to support the search effort.
+Not only are searchers important, there are a wide variety of positions which need to be staffed to support the search effort.
 Drivers, radio people, computer operators and food services are all vital roles on a search.

 Searchers are required to have their own equipment, and to be self-sufficient for 24 hours.
 Typically it is recommended to buy only the minimal required equipment and add to it over time.